DataDog/documentation/content/en/getting_started/agent/_index.md

 ### Service checks

 **datadog.agent.up**:
-Returns `CRITICAL` if the Agent is unable to connect to Datadog, otherwise returns `OK`.
+Returns `OK` if the Agent is able to connect to Datadog.

 **datadog.agent.check_status**:
 Returns `CRITICAL` if an Agent check is unable to send metrics to Datadog, otherwise returns `OK`.